jundalisay/spblist/content/en/research/sarkar/idea/chapter-06c.md

 ## Táraka Brahma

-Táraka Brahma is a concept of Tantra.
+Taraka Brahma is a concept of Tantra.

-It happens when the Objectless Existence <!-- Nirguńa Brahma -->, by His own will, takes the help of the 5 layers to come within the scope of Existence (Saguńa Brahma) as a physical entity*.
+It happens when the Objectless Existence (Nirguńa Brahma), by His own will, takes the help of the 5 layers to come within the scope of Existence (Saguńa Brahma) as a physical entity*.

 > *Superphysics note: Taraka Brahma becomes real if the person wants to rush to the Nucleus.
 Unlike an avatar who is the God in physical form, Taraka Brahma is Nothing that temporarily becomes a unit Something to speed up the journey of a unit mind to Nothing.

-Those who aim at mokśa do sádhaná to completely surrender the self into <!-- That --> Objectless Existence (Nirguna Brahma). <!-- Nirguńa Brahma, the Objectless Consciousness), -->
+Those who aim at mokśa do sádhaná to completely surrender the self into <!-- That --> Objectless Existence. <!-- Nirguńa Brahma, the Objectless Consciousness), -->
 - They get out of this Cycle of Existence <!-- Brahma Cakra --> by a tangential touch of Táraka Brahma Who is within the scope of both Existence and Objectless Existence.

 <!-- In Tantra, the whole creation is known as sambhúti.  -->